inside-track/remi/README.md

 account_vars.keep_vars! :account_id, :name, :address
 # => account_vars, but with only the :account_id, :name, and :address variables

-# keep_vars! and drop_vars! are aliased as non-bang methods in a modify! block
+# keep_vars! and drop_vars! are aliased as non-bang methods in a modify block
-account_vars.modify! do
+account_vars.modify do
   drop_vars :last_contact_date
   like      distributor_vars.keep_vars :region_code
   var       :sales_rep_id, :length => 18